 -Additional Storage: 25 GB for $2.49/month ($29.88/year), 100 GB for $4.99/month ($59.88), 200 GB for $9.99/month ($119.88/year)

 5. SkyDrive: Google isn’t the only major corporation looking to get into the cloud sync game; Microsoft has their own service, too.
 It’s fairly impressive: you can easily upload files created in Microsoft software (that is, Word, Powerpoint, Excel) and edit them in groups (a la Dropbox) or modify them online (as with Google Drive).
 You are also able to specify whether the links you share with others are public or private, and whether the private links are read-only or can be edited.
 Perhaps most unique is that you can use the ‘Fetch’ feature to pull files off of a synced computer, even if you haven’t synced that file.
 All of that with the most generous free storage and best pricing around:

 -Additional Storage: 20 GB for $10/year, 50 GB for $25/year, 100 GB for $50/year

 All of this and I’ve only just scratched the surface.
-There are numerous other cloud sync services out there you could try, and signing up for them will add to the amount of free storage space you can accumulate (although, with the 24 GB of combined free storage these services provide, I don’t know how much more you’d need).
+There are numerous other cloud sync services out there you could try, such as those offered by 4d data centres, and signing up for them will add to the amount of free storage space you can accumulate (although, with the 24 GB of combined free storage these services provide, I don’t know how much more you’d need).
 You can also get more space on most of these services by inviting friends or similar activities, allowing you to accumulate a sizable amount of storage space online without ever having to break out your wallet, a fairly frugal activity for anyone in need of more computer memory.
 (Speaking of which, here’s the reference link for my Dropbox account; if you’re considering it, following this link will get me, and you, an extra 500 MB of free storage space.)